 At Trinity, we are committed to setting academic standards of the highest order, nurturing and challenging our boys to exceed their potential.

 We offer a choice of academic pathways for students, with one of the most varied course offerings in the nation.
 This means, regardless of ability or interests, every boy has the opportunity to achieve to his greatest potential.
 We are committed to partnering with families to support every student to achieve academic success.
+We embrace diversity and educate the whole boy.

 The School’s introduction of the International Baccalaureate (IB) Diploma in 1997, and our adoption of the Primary Years Programme (PYP) at both the Preparatory and Junior Schools in more recent years, are testimony to our desire to set academic standards beyond state or national benchmarks for our boys.
 These programmes have ensured that students are given a range of course offerings second to none.